ChoonKeeGohJQ/EGL314-TeamA-ProjectSpace/README.md

 ![Alt Text](imgs/Pandora%20Imgs/fader.png)

-The cues are on the timeline to save different effects for when players play the tic tac toe game
+Cues are created on the timeline to have different effects for when players play the tic tac toe game.

 In the timeline: